The Ubaye River - Gem of the French Alps

 Le Martinet Section

 The most commonly run commercial section for rafting is the Le Martinet / Le Lauzet section.
 This 5.5 mile (9 km) run is an instant classic.
-Bordering on class V in the early spring this Class IV section typically calms down to a fun class IV adventure during the summer when runoff has slowed down.
-This Iconic section culminates in the Lauzet, a nearly 1000 ft slot canyon, with a medieval bridge spanning the mini gorge 65 feet above.
+Bordering on class IV+ in the early spring this amazing section of river typically calms down to a fun class III/IV adventure during the summer when runoff has slowed down.
+This iconic section culminates in the Lauzet Gorge, a slot canyon nearly 1000 ft long, with a medieval bridge spanning the deepest part of the gorge 65 feet overhead.

 Les Gorges Royals Section

 One of the crown jewels of this river is the Royal Gorge a highly technical and committing gorge.
 Rated at a solid Class V section with potential portages this section is for experienced rafters only.
 This section cascades on average around 150 feet per mile for over 2.5 miles until it reaches village of Lauzet.
 The steepness of this river rivals that of the famous Cherry Creek section of the upper Tuolumne River.
 This massive canyon finishes off in the pristine waters of the Serre-Ponçon reservoir.

 The Ubaye River boasts an incredibly scenic and beautiful Class III to V tributary called the Bachelard River.
 Originating in the heart of the Mercantour National Park in the valley of Cayolle, this beautiful free flowing river runs 17 miles to join up with the Ubaye.
 The steep canyon and beautiful Larch forests make this a fantastic May – June river trip.